Anselm of Lucca: Life

-Anselm fled first to the shelter of Moriana, an episcopal stronghold only a few miles up the Arno from Lucca— accompanied by Bardo, a priest who later wrote his vita—then retired to Canossa as spiritual guide to Countess Matilda.
+Anselm fled first to the shelter of Moriana, an episcopal stronghold only a few miles up the Arno from Lucca and was accompanied by Bardo, a priest who later wrote his vita, and then retired to Canossa as spiritual guide to Countess Matilda.
 Bishop Benzo of Alba, Henry IV's fiercely partisan supporter, tells how Matilda and Anselm stripped the monasteries to send gold and silver to Gregory in Rome.
 Because through his prayers was obtained the rout of the enemies of Gregory VII, he is represented before an army in confusion.

-Some time later Gregory VII made him papal legate in Lombardy, with authorization to rule over all the dioceses which had been left without bishops due to the conflict between pope and emperor.
+Sometime later, Gregory VII made him papal legate in Lombardy, with authorization to rule over all the dioceses which had been left without bishops due to the conflict between pope and emperor.

 Anselm was well versed in scripture and wrote some important works attacking lay investiture and defending Pope Gregory against Antipope Clement III and Emperor Henry IV.
 He spent his last years assembling a collection of ecclesiastical law canons in 13 books, which formed the earliest of the collections of canons (Collectio canonum) supporting the Gregorian reforms, which afterwards were incorporated into the well-known Decretum of the jurist Gratian.
-The Collectio canonum most notably revived the Justinian’s Novellae, which set the basis for Roman law in the middle ages.
+The Collectio canonum most notably revived the Justinian’s Novellae, which set the basis for Roman law in the Middle Ages.

-Anselm died in Mantua on 18 March 1086, and is regarded as the patron saint of that city.
+Anselm died in Mantua on 18 March 1086 and is regarded as the patron saint of that city.
 Two biographies were written about the bishop-saint shortly after his death: Pseudo-Bardone’s Vita Anselmi episcopi Lucensis and Bishop Rangerius of Lucca’s, Vita metrica of S. Anselmi lucensis episcopi.
 Anselm was canonized by Pope Victor III in 1087.